Walt Disney World: March 2020–present

-On March 12, 2020, a Disney spokesperson announced that Disney World and Disneyland Paris would temporarily shutter due to the pandemic, beginning March 15, 2020.
+On March 12, 2020, a Disney spokesperson announced that Disney World and Disneyland Paris would temporarily close due to the COVID-19 pandemic, beginning March 15, 2020.

 In 2020, Disney World laid off 6,500 employees and only operated at 25% capacity after reopening during the COVID-19 pandemic.

 In June 2020, Walt Disney World was chosen to host the NBA Bubble for play of the 2019–20 season of the National Basketball Association (NBA) to resume at the ESPN Wide World of Sports Complex.
-It was also the site for the MLS is Back Tournament, also held at the Sports Complex.
+The ESPN Complex, hosts a variety of activities throughout the year, including runDisney marathon races and dance and cheer competitions in partnership with Varsity Cheer.
+It was also the site for the MLS is Back tournament.

 On July 11, 2020, Disney World officially reopened, beginning operations at 25% capacity at the Magic Kingdom and Disney's Animal Kingdom, as a result of the COVID-19 pandemic in Florida.
-Four days later, Epcot and Disney's Hollywood Studios for operation at 25% capacity to the public.
+Four days later, EPCOT and Disney's Hollywood Studios for operation at 25% capacity to the public.
 Masks were required at all times (including outdoors, on attractions, and while taking photos), all guests were required to have their temperature taken upon entry, plexiglass was installed on various attractions and transportation offerings, and shows that drew large crowds, such as parades and nighttime shows including Fantasmic! and Happily Ever After were not offered.

 In November 2020, the resort increased the guest capacity to 35% at all four theme parks, and on May 13, 2021, CEO Bob Chapek announced a further increase of capacity, effective immediately; however, he did not say to what capacity level it would be raised.
 By mid-June 2021, temperature checks and mask mandates (except while on Disney transportation) had been lifted.
 In late July 2021, mask mandates were reinstated for all attractions and indoor areas in light of new guidance issued by the Centers for Disease Control as the delta variant drove a significant increase in local cases.
 These reinstated mandates were lifted in February 2022.
 In April 2022, following a court decision ending the federal mask mandate for public transportation, the mask mandates on Disney transportation were lifted.